RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 </FoliageMultiLayer>
 ```

-Here you need to make sure that the `densityMapId` references to seasons_density file and that the materialId on the second line references the material we just made.
+Here you need to make sure that the `densityMapId` references to seasons_mask file and that the materialId on the second line references the material we just made.

 ### Testing the density layer